-Mathematics & Computer Science candidates take five written papers; A10097W1 Functional Programming and Design and Analysis of Algorithms and A10098W1 Imperative Programming as described above, and also:
+Mathematics & Computer Science candidates take five written papers, this year as open-book exams; A10097W1 Functional Programming and Design and Analysis of Algorithms and A10098W1 Imperative Programming as described above, and also:

-A10138W1 Mathematics I

-is of 2.5 hours' duration and contains seven questions (four on Part A and three on Part B); you should submit answers to no more than five questions.
+A10138W1 Mathematics I is of 2.5 hours' duration (plus 30 minutes technical time) and contains seven questions (four on Part A and three on Part B); you should submit answers to no more than five questions.
 You should submit answers to no more than three questions from Section A and no more than two questions from Section B.

-A10139W1 Mathematics II

-is of 2.5 hours' duration and contains seven questions (three on Part A, three on Part B and one on Part C); you should submit answers to no more than five questions.
+A10139W1 Mathematics II is of 2.5 hours' duration (plus 30 minutes technical time) and contains seven questions (three on Part A, three on Part B and one on Part C); you should submit answers to no more than five questions.
 You should submit answers to no more than two questions from Section A and to no more than two questions from Section B.

-A10149W1 Continuous Mathematics and Probability

-is of 2.5 hours' duration and contains six questions (3 on each constituent course); candidates should answer no more than four questions.
+A10149W1 Continuous Mathematics and Probability is of 2.5 hours' duration (plus 30 minutes technical time) and contains six questions (3 on each constituent course); candidates should answer no more than four questions.